Event Planner Fee Structure

 Some clients prefer the event planner to quote an hourly rate for services and to estimate the total number of hours to manage and execute a given client program.
 It may seem similar to the flat project rate, but it allows for more flexibility on the part of both parties to adjust to changes that may be needed along the way.

 Many business event planners will bill hourly for services.
-It allows a client to know just how much it will cost to hire your services and allow him/her to calculate a reasonable budget.
+It allows a client to know just how much it will cost to hire your services and allow them to calculate a reasonable budget.
 Frequently, the reason for this is because the client wants to have a better handle on any unexpected expenses.

 Always remember to define careful parameters around expectations so that both parties are in agreement as to what services will be provided.
 As an event planner, you should include a reference to billing for all reasonable business expenses that may be incurred.